isaksamsten/sia.nvim/README.md

 </p>
 <h1 align="center">sia.nvim</h1>

-An LLM assistant for Neovim.
+An LLM assistant for Neovim with support for OpenAI and Copilot.

 ## 💡 Idea